Sanja22B/bitcoin-educational-content/courses/soc104/en.md

-- Socialists:** Yes.
+- **Socialists:** Yes.
 They see illegal immigrants as an oppressed group and native-born whites, hostile to immigrants, as their oppressors.
 Moreover, restrictions based on nationality or religion are discriminatory and contrary to human rights.
 The state has a duty to welcome people in need and to promote diversity and integration.

-- Conservatives:** No. The state has the sovereign right to control its borders and to choose who enters its territory.
+- **Conservatives:** No. The state has the sovereign right to control its borders and to choose who enters its territory.
 Restrictions may be necessary to protect national security, cultural identity or society's ability to integrate.
 They fear that allowing immigration will destroy the identity of nations, and further undermine the work of even the most modest citizens.
 Borders and a well-defined population are part of civilized values.

-- Libertarians:** Yes and no. Yes to market immigration and no to state immigration.
-Because in a heavily state-sponsored world, immigration is always subsidized and creates an unfortunate right to the labor of others, i.e., a false right, a form of spoliation.
+- **Libertarians:** Yes and no. Yes to market immigration and no to state immigration.
+Because in a heavily state-sponsored world, immigration is always subsidized and creates an unfortunate claim to the labor of others, that is, an artificial right, a form of economic transfer.
 However, from the point of view of the freedom/coercion axis, an open border gives the individual the choice of government and the ability to vote with his or her feet.
-This is why the best immigration policy would be to de-statize society and let citizens decide.
+This is why the best immigration policy would be to reduce state involvement and allow citizens to decide for themselves.

-- Centrists:** Government must manage immigration in a balanced way.
+- **Centrists:** Government must manage immigration in a balanced way.
 While restrictions based on religion are generally unacceptable, those based on nationality or skills may be necessary to meet economic needs and ensure successful integration, while respecting international conventions and human rights.

 ### Firearms